FindMySchool LogoFindMySchool

 This is an 11 to 16 school with no sixth form, so families should think early about post 16 pathways.
 The academy is part of Eastern Multi Academy Trust, and the Ofsted report describes a trust role that supports leaders to keep focus on raising standards.

-FindMySchool’s GCSE ranking places the academy at 2,824th in England and 4th within the King’s Lynn local area for GCSE outcomes.
-That position sits below England average overall, within the bottom 40% of schools in England on this measure.
+FindMySchool’s current GCSE indicators place the academy at 3,718th in England for GCSE academic outcomes and 4th within the King’s Lynn local area for current secondary outcomes.
+The current overall GCSE ranking is 3,096th out of 3,688 schools in England, so results sit below England average overall.
 Results therefore matter, but so does trajectory, and the most recent inspection evidence points to a safer, calmer, more consistent day to day experience than older reputations might suggest.

 The academy’s tone is shaped by a blend of clear routines and a deliberate attempt to rebuild belonging.
 The 2022 inspection describes pupils feeling cared for and supported, with staff maintaining high aspirations while adapting provision carefully for different needs.
 It is the kind of language that usually shows up when behaviour is stable enough for learning to take priority, and the report also notes that pupils learn without disruption and understand a behaviour system that is applied fairly.